>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 Much to my surprise Mister Berger, standing behind the classroom door, was in conversation with Head Boy Geoff Bray, a rising star in the football world.
 What was he doing in our classroom I wondered.
 Then something wonderful happened; Mister Berger left.

 Berger’s not coming back?
 No Science?
-Hooray!’
+Hooray!

 Though Eddie and I flopped our school library books on our desks, we sensibly decided to get some homework done, only my head was still buzzing from Mister Berger’s departure and I found it hard to concentrate.
 As my mind wandered I observed how dark it was getting outside.
 Then I observed how the rest of the class seemed to be absorbed in their work.
-I observed too, how relaxed our minder appeared, sitting nonchalantly behind Mister Berger’s desk.
+I observed too, how relaxed our minder appeared, sitting nonchalantly at Mister Berger’s desk.
 Other than the odd rustle of a page being turned, all was quiet.
 A peaceful, scholarly atmosphere existed until…

 …an ink spatter appeared on the pages of my exercise book.